-Schaff Trend Cycle (STC) is an oscillator-type indicator that can help you identify positive and negative trends, pinpoint entry and exit points, provide buy and sell signals.
+Schaff Trend Cycle (STC) is an oscillator-type indicator that can help you identify positive and negative trends, pinpoint entry and exit points, as well as provide buy and sell signals.
 What’s so special about it and why you might want to use it in trading?
-First, it is really easy to understand.
+First, it is easy to understand.
 Schaff Trend Cycle is basically your most typical oscillator spiced up with a cycle component.
-Second, it was developed as a “better and more accurate version” of MACD (according to its author, at least).
+Secondly, it was developed as a “better and more accurate version” of MACD (according to its author).
 Read the full article to understand how to trade with Schaff Trend Cycle and add it to the collection of your trading strategies.

 How does it work?

 As already mentioned, Schaff Trend Cycle works in a similar fashion to MACD.
 It also incorporates the notion of cycles, crucial to the global financial markets, to make it easier to spot positive and negative tendencies.

 Here is how to understand the readings of this indicator.
 There are two thresholds: one at 25 and the other at 75.
 When the indicator crosses above the 25 line, an uptrend is observed.
 When the indicator crosses below the 75 line, a downtrend is believed to be present.
 When the indicator is between the 25 and the 75 lines, the trend is developing in one of the two directions.